Getting started with the AI deck

 NOTE: If you don’t see ESP32: I (910) SYS: Initialized, try go through the steps again.

-If you do not already have a bootloader on the GAP8, which would be the case if you have an AIdeck 1.0 or an AIdeck 1.1 with an older revision(Rev A, B and C), you will need to flash the bootloader on the GAP8 seperately.
-You can check the AIdeck version and revision on the bottom of the deck.
-This can only be done from a native linux computer or virtual machine (not WSL) and a jtag enabled programmer (Olimex ARM-USB-TINY-H JTAG or Jlink).
+You will need to flash the bootloader on the GAP8 separately.
+This can only be done from a native linux computer or virtual machine (not WSL) with a jtag enabled programmer (Olimex ARM-USB-TINY-H JTAG or Jlink).

-You only need to do this once and then you can enjoy the benefits of overair flashing.
+You only need to do this once and then you can enjoy the benefits of over-the-air flashing.

 Clone, build and flash the bootloader with an Olimex ARM-USB-TINY-H JTAG or a Jlink using the following commands: